Dear families of the Class of 2022,

 Presented by Michael Puma, co-director of Messina and Kate Grubb Clark, associate director of external affairs

 Michael Puma serves as the co-director of Messina.
-While at Loyola, Puma has taken part in several retreats and immersion trips including Road Trip, first year and senior retreat, UNITE, Spring Break Outreach and Encuentra El Salvador.
+While at Loyola, Mike has taken part in several retreats and immersion trips including Road Trip, first year and senior retreat, UNITE, Spring Break Outreach and Encuentra El Salvador.
 He also served as president of Loyola's Phi Beta Kappa chapter and is a member of OUT Loyola - Loyola's LGBTQ group for faculty, staff and administrators.
 He is currently pursuing a doctoral degree in Higher Education Administration at the University of Maryland, College Park.

 Kate Grubb Clark is an associate director of external affairs in the office of the executive vice president.
 Prior to this she spent over 10 years in the division of student development at Loyola.
 Her current focus areas are government and community relations (from neighborhoods around Loyola to the federal level), presidential events and supporting the Board of Trustees.
 A native Baltimorean and avid sports fan, Kate is also very passionate about her hometown and helping students to see the depth of culture that Baltimore has to offer.